donnemartin/dev-setup/README.md

 **Note**: **I strongly encourage you read through the commented [osx.sh source file](https://github.com/donnemartin/dev-setup/blob/master/osx.sh) and tweak any settings based on your personal preferences.
 The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to change some of the settings listed in the SSD section.

-After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:
+Run the `osx.sh` script:

     $ ./osx.sh

 **For your terminal customization to take full effect, quit and re-start the terminal.**

-### Step 5: Run the pydata.sh script
+### pydata.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/pydata.png">
   <br/>
 </p>

-To set up a development environment to work with Python and data analysis without relying on the more heavyweight [Anaconda](#anaconda) distribution, run the following script from your local dev-setup directory after synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](#step-2-run-the-bootstrapsh-script):
+To set up a development environment to work with Python and data analysis without relying on the more heavyweight [Anaconda](#anaconda) distribution, run the `pydata.sh` script:

     $ ./pydata.sh